Adlik/llma/example/TUTORIAL.md

   "error": "",
   "finish_reason": "null",
   "model_name": "LLaMA-7B",
-  "output": "I believe the meaning of life is to live to the fullest extent to help others and to grow spiritually developed through relationships and the expression of gratitude.
-It's all about who you're surrounded by and the ones who make you smile.
-I'm a hopeless"
+  "output": "I believe the meaning of life is to live to the fullest extent to help others."
 }
 ```